Michael-F-Ellis/tbon/README.md

 Any DAW or notation program that correctly reads MIDI files should be able to import, play, and edit the files produced by Tbon.
 (Note: Garage Band does not support changes of meter in imported MIDI files.
 I don't recommend it.)

+This repo is very much *alpha* software.
+That being said, the parser and evaluator are passing all tests and it's possible to write melodies and convert them to midi files quite easily.
+Moreover, I don't anticipate making any breaking changes to the language at this point (I've been tinkering with the design for ten years now so it feels pretty much final in terms of basic syntax and capabilities).

 ## Installation
 There's no installer at present so you'll need to clone the repo or copy the files.